Judge shocked at DPP decision to prosecute man for aiding suicide attempt

 A judge has criticised the decision of the DPP to prosecute a young man with a history of mental health issues for aiding and abetting a young woman in attempting to take her own life.

-Later during legal argument in the absence of the jury after hearing that both the man and 24-year-old woman had spent separate periods receiving treatment in St Michael’s Psychiatric Ward at the Mercy University Hospital, Cork, Judge Ó Donnabháin again questioned the merit of the prosecution.
+Later during legal argument in the absence of the jury after hearing that both the man and 24-year-old woman had spent separate periods receiving treatment in St Michael’s Psychiatric Ward at the Mercy University Hospital, Cork, the judge again questioned the merit of the prosecution.

 The young woman had earlier told the court she had been depressed and drinking when she texted the accused.
 He was also depressed as his partner – who was a friend of hers – had taken his own life a short time before.
 She called to the man’s flat and they decided they were both going to end their lives.